 Citizen Science seeks the inclusion in and contributions from citizens in research with a strong focus on reciprocality .
 It is seen as a measure to counter the beforementioned tendencies and potentially enhance the quality and social impact of research .
 In doing so, Citizen Science can help redefine the relationship of universities to society.
 Accordingly, it presents a window of opportunity for research libraries to become the single point of contact for Citizen Science across the institution.

-1) Strategies and opportunities for research organizations and libraries within Citizen Science.
-Between the autonomy of science and universities’ third mission.
-This presentation will address the cultural change and leadership needed within research organizations to become successful players in citizen science activities +.
-(Tiberius Ignat).
+- Strategies and opportunities for research organizations and libraries within Citizen Science.
+Between the autonomy of science and universities’ Third Mission.
+This presentation will address the cultural change and leadership needed within research organizationsto become successful players in citizen science activities as well as a Faculty perspective on the importance of research libraries engaging in Citizen Science. + .
+(Tiberius Ignat and Anne Kathrine Overgaard).

-3) Research Libraries as a Single Point of Contact for Citizen Science.
-Based on the Broad Spectered Single Point of Contact (BESPOC) , this presentation will outline the roles and possibilities for research libraries as a hub for researchers and libraries as well as libraries and citizens.
+- Research Libraries as a Single Point of Contact for Citizen Science.
+Based on the Broad Engagement in Science, Point of Contact (BESPOC) prototype , this presentation will outline the roles and possibilities for research libraries as a hub for researchers and libraries as well as libraries and citizens.
 (Dirk van Gorp & Tiberius Ignat)

 The panel discussion will address themes of LIBER 2020 on securing trust in universities, libraries, information and research integrity, leadership as well as the impact of libraries institutionally and in society.

 Yaela Golumbic et al. (2017). ”Between Vision and Reality”.
 Citizen Science: Theory and Practice, 3.
 October 2017.